MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 Before you begin, make sure that the following prerequisites are completed.

 - You have access to an Azure Stack HCI, version 23H2 or Azure Stack HCI, version 22H2 system that is deployed, registered, and connected to Azure.
-- You have at least Owner or Contributor roles in your Azure subscription to turn on Foundational CSPM.
+- You have at least Owner or Contributor roles in your Azure subscription to turn on Foundational cloud security posture management (CSPM).

 ## Enable Defender for Cloud for Azure Stack HCI

 After you complete the prerequisites, follow these steps to enable Defender for Cloud for Azure Stack HCI.

-- Step 1: Turn on Foundational cloud security posture management (CSPM)
+- Step 1: Turn on Foundational CSPM
 - Step 2: Turn on Defender for Servers for Arc-enabled hosts and Arc VMs

 ### Step 1: Turn on Foundational CSPM

-This step turns on the basic Defender for Cloud plan—at no additional cost.
+This step turns on the basic Defender for Cloud plan—at no extra cost.
 This plan lets you monitor and identify the steps that you can take to secure your Azure Stack HCI system.
 For instructions, see [Enable Defender for Cloud on your Azure subscription](/azure/defender-for-cloud/connect-azure-subscription#enable-defender-for-cloud-on-your-azure-subscription).

 ### Step 2: Turn on Defender for Servers for Arc-enabled hosts and Arc VMs